saidaHF/InitiationToPython/exercises/README.md

 4. You will be presented with a new page called `New Merge Request`.
 Just click on the `Submit merge request` button.
-If you do not get here, it is probably because you are editing a file in you own repository instead of mine (see Note below).
+If you do not get here, it is probably because you are editing a file in your own repository instead of mine (see note below).

 5. This will create a *merge-request* which is where I will add comments when I review the code that you wrote.
 You can also add comments in this